suanshs/Project-DataScience/README.md

 2) <a href="https://github.com/suanshs/Project-DataScience/tree/master/ML-Algorithms">Machine Learning Algorithms</a> - Here I share all the machine laerning algorithms implemented using R and Python from scratch.

-3) <a href="https://github.com/suanshs/Project-DataScience/tree/master/Parallelization%20of%20Linear%20Regression"> - Parallelization of Linear Regression</a> - In this project I parallelized the widely used linear regression algorithm.
+3) <a href="https://github.com/suanshs/Project-DataScience/tree/master/Parallelization%20of%20Linear%20Regression">Parallelization of Linear Regression</a> - In this project I parallelized the widely used linear regression algorithm.

 4) <a href="https://github.com/suanshs/Project-DataScience/tree/master/Digit%20Recognizer%20Kaggle">Digit Recognizer</a> - In this project, I built a digit recognizer used to identify digits from handwritten images using MLP and CNN.